ucan-wg/delegation/README.md

 ]
 ```

-Note that while adding whole objects is useful in many situation as above, attenuation MAY also be achieved by adding fields to an object:
+Note that while adding whole objects is useful in many situations (as above), attenuation MAY also be achieved by adding fields to an object:

 ``` js
 // Original Caveat